algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 The next step is to actually apply [Montgomery Multiplication](/hpc/number-theory/montgomery/).

 This is exactly the type of problem when we need specific knowledge, because we have 64-bit modulo by not-compile-constants, and compiler can't really do much to optimize it.

+We do not need to convert numbers out of Montgomery representation before computing the GCD.

 ```c++
 struct Montgomery {